 Students are expected to make satisfactory progress toward the completion of degree requirements.
 If satisfactory progress is not maintained, a student may be dismissed from the program.
 Where there are concerns about satisfactory progress, students will be informed by the program faculty.
 If a student is performing below expectations, remedial work within an appropriate timeline may be required.

 FOR MORE INFORMATION PLEASE CONTACT:

 Entry Terms: Summer/Fall

 Students are generally advised to take the following four courses in developmental psychology in their first year of doctoral studies.

 The following four statistics courses are required, and students are advised to begin enrollment during the first semester of study.
 HUDM 4122 may be waived for students who have taken appropriate coursework in statistics at the undergraduate/graduate level or who have passed an equivalency examination.
-Please contact Amina Abdelaziz (email@example.com) for more information.
+Please contact HUD Staff at firstname.lastname@example.org for more information.

-Once this sequence is finished, students may find it helpful to take one or both of the following courses, which provide instruction on more advanced topics:
+Once this sequence is finished, students may find it helpful to take one or more of the following courses, which provide instruction on more advanced topics:

 Biological Basis of Behavior: